 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-• Work must be performed in the Department of Public Health or the Department of Behavioral Health Services.
+2. Positions must be located in the Department of Public Health or the Department of Behavioral Health and Intellectual Disability Services.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Evaluates the quality of effectiveness of services and operations of assigned agencies; plans and conducts site visits to program facilities; develops standards for evaluation; discusses programs and operations with agency officials and directors; investigates aspects of agency operations such as fiscal administration, contract management, client records, contract compliance and personnel and program management; prepares site visit evaluation and monitoring reports; develops recommendations for programmatic and operational modifications.

 Advises contracted agencies on existing related public health regulations, funding sources, treatment options, and sources of administrative support; ensures appropriate linkages between providers and other public health agencies; provides guidance to agencies in correcting deficiencies in complying with existing regulations; trains agency staff to insure that services provided meet standards and regulations.